screwdriver-cd/guide/docs/user-guide/configuration/externalConfig.md

 * reactivating the pipeline by restoring the SCM URL in the `screwdriver.yaml` of the parent pipeline
 * explicitly deleting the pipeline from the UI/API

+New events/builds cannot be created for `INACTIVE` pipelines.

 ![External config child pipeline state](../assets/external-config-child-state.png)

 ## User Interface